 - 1 Tbsp neutral oil

 - 1 Tbsp butter

-To make the brine mix the sugar and salt with 100ml of boiling water until dissolved.
-Pour into a large glass or ceramic dish with 400ml of cold water.
+- BRINE THE PORK: To make the brine mix the sugar and salt with 125ml (½ cup) of boiling water until dissolved.
+Pour into a large glass or ceramic dish with 400ml (just less than 2 cups) of cold water.
 Add the garlic and peppercorns.
 Lay the pork chops in the dish ensuring they are completely covered with water and refrigerate for ½-12 hours.

 Amount Per Serving: